linuxcaffe/tw-tod-sh/README.md

 ### Benefits

-De-selecting reports that are not actionable "now" can reduce a large list by half, dramatically improving the signal-to-noise ratio, and making it clearer what task can be done immediately.
+De-selecting reports that are not actionable "now" can reduce a large list by half, dramatically improving the signal-to-noise ratio, and making it clearer what tasks can be done immediately.